How to choose the right hearing protection at work

 Noise assessment shows noise of 85 dB(A) or 137 dB(C) and over

-An employer has to make suitable hearing protection available which again means calculating to make sure it is correct for the noise risk.
+An employer has to make suitable hearing protection available which means calculating to make sure it is correct for the noise risk - don’t go on the basis of ‘strongest is best’.

 You must have signs up saying it is mandatory.